talynone/SpaghettiKart/docs/tutorials/paths.md

 @page paths Paths
-The game uses multiple types of course paths
+The game uses multiple types of track paths

-# Course Paths
+# Track Paths
 Used by courses